Earn Your Master's in Online Teaching

 - No GRE/GMAT required

-- Address the needs of remote/hybrid students populations
+- Address the needs of remote/hybrid student populations

 Online Teaching Degree Concentration Overview

 The 2020 pandemic changed the teaching world for educators.
-Teachers once accustomed to commanding classrooms full of students found themselves upended in 2020, transitioned into virtual and hybrid settings as a result of quarantines and stay-at-home orders.
+Teachers once accustomed to commanding classrooms full of students found themselves upended, transitioned into virtual and hybrid settings as a result of quarantines and stay-at-home orders.

 Educators made the transition on the fly, often with little to no training or guidance.

-"When remote learning was implemented in schools for many educators, they were thrust into the realm of online teaching without any warning and had to learn by doing," said Dr. Daniel Tanguay, senior associate dean of education at SNHU.
+"When remote learning was implemented in schools for many educators, they were thrust into the realm of online teaching without any warning and had to learn by doing," said Dr. Daniel Tanguay, senior associate dean of education at Southern New Hampshire University.
 "As such, many educators became incredibly frustrated and overwhelmed by the process, and though time has progressed, some educators still feel lost and discouraged in their ability to thoroughly meet their students' needs."